thorchain-admin/quotes-api/README.md

 _Note_: `amountTo: 0` is expected. `amountTo` will have non-zero value when transaction is in `finished` state.

-_Note and warning_: If the `payinExtraId` parameter in the response is not `null`, it is required for user to send the funds to the `payinAddress` specifying `extraId`.
-Otherwise, the transactions will not be processed and the user will need to get a refund through technical support.

 ### **Identifying The Transaction**